Eng 中文 ไทย

 If you like our information, please drop by our cafe and have a coffee, tea, cold beer or cocktail, or try our Thai meal sets.
 Thank you for your support!
 You can find our map here. or contact information here.

 You can also contact me (Pazu Kong) if you have any further question, but please read this FAQ first.
-If you plan to join us and let us organize your tour, please fill in the form below and tell me your request, I will usually reply your emails in 24 hours.
+If you plan to join us and let us organize your tour, please fill in the form below and tell us your request, we will reply your emails in 24 hours.